 Take the time to identify a shelter location.
 Ideally, this should be in an underground area such as a basement or storm cellar but if neither are available, make do with what you have.
 Find an interior room or hallway on the lowest level of the building away from doors, windows, or outside walls.
-Windows are especially hazardous due to flying glass.
 If possible, choose a room made of reinforced concrete, brick, or block.
+Windows are one of the greatest safety hazards during inclement weather, as they can shatter and spread flying glass shards.

 Establish accountability procedures in the workplace.
 Develop a system for knowing who is in the building at any given time.
 Ensure alarm systems are in place, in working order, tested often, and located conspicuously - all employees need to know how and when to trigger them in the event of an emergency.

 Communication methods should be tailored to accommodate employees with disabilities, or those who speak languages other than English.
 Prepare a roster and checklist to take a head count after workers have arrived at the shelter location.